A staggering £127 billion is currently invested in NS&I Premium Bonds by more than 24m people – equivalent to a third of the UK population.

 What are the chances of winning a prize?

-The odds of each £1 Premium Bond winning a prize in each monthly draw are 21,000 to one and the prize-fund rate is 4.40%, but these will fall to 22,000 to one and 4.15% from December.
+The odds of each £1 Premium Bond winning a prize in each monthly draw are 22,000 to one and the prize-fund rate is 4.00% from January.

-This means that if you held every single Premium Bond there is, your winnings would in theory work out at 4.40% of the amount you invested (4.15% from December).
+This means that if you held every single Premium Bond there is, your winnings would in theory work out at 4.00% of the amount you invested.
 However, some people won’t win anything at all and others will win more than this, so this figure shouldn’t be relied on as a guide to the actual returns you’ll end up with – you might get a lot less.

 Bear in mind, that if you aren’t lucky enough to win prizes regularly, inflation will reduce the purchasing power of your money over time.